Made in America Festival Survival Guide

-So you’re on your way down to Philly to spend Labor Day weekend enjoying the musical goodies at the 2017 Made in America festival (September 2-3).
+So you’re on your way down to Philly to spend Labor Day weekend enjoying the musical goodies at the 2018 Made in America festival.
 Awesome.
 Now it’s time to figure out how to get there, what to bring, where to stay, and how to have the most fun you could possibly have.
 Don’t worry, in this survival guide we’ve got you covered with all the information you’ll need to make the most of the two-day fest.

 GETTING TO PHILLY